GMOD/Apollo/docs/Configure.md

 ```

-#### Data adapter options
+#### Default data adapter options

-The data adapters are set up to take several configurable options
+The default data adapters are configured by simple URL strings to the IOServiceController.
+There are GFF3 and FASTA export types and they are set up to take several configurable options

-- output: can be file or text
+- type: `GFF3` or `FASTA`
-- format: can by gzip on blank (not yet available)
+- output: can be `file` or `text`. `file` exports to a file and provides a UUID link for downloads, text just outputs to stream.
-- type: GFF3 or FASTA
+- format: can by `gzip` or `plain`. `gzip` offers gzip compression of the exports, which is the default.
-- exportSequence: include the FASTA sequence for the reference at the bottom of the GFF3
+- exportSequence: `true` or `false`, which is used to include FASTA sequence at the bottom of a GFF3 export

 ### Supported annotation types